5 Money Mistakes I See People Make in Their 20s

 Your first financial plan doesn't need to be perfect.
 It needs to exist.
 You can refine it later.
 You can optimize once you have momentum.
 But you cannot optimize zero.

-The Real Cost of Waiting
+What's the Real Cost of Waiting to Get Started?

 Every mistake on this list has one thing in common: they're all versions of delay.
 Delaying investing.
 Delaying saving.
 Delaying getting serious about debt.
 Delaying action because conditions aren't ideal.

 Your 20s are the decade where small, imperfect financial moves create the largest long-term payoff.
 You have time on your side — but only if you use it.
+Use the Retirement Readiness Calculator to see where you stand right now, and if you need a nudge on negotiating your salary, that's one of the highest-ROI moves you can make in your 20s.

 Stop waiting.
 Start building.
 Our free guides give you step-by-step frameworks to take action today — no perfection required.